IN CONCERT AT WHISKEY FLAT

 INTEREST.
 The first, pre-TMOQ pressing is quite rare and highly interesting. ****.
 The repressings are quite common, yet still the records in colored vinyl retain a good collectible value, that is reduced in the later versions. ***/*

-The LP ATLANTA WHISKEY FLAT by BoxTop Records does NOT contain this performance but is instead a repressing of the TMOQ "Hollywood Bowl" bootleg (matrix BHB-115).
-This mistake was repeated on a reissue on Hawk/McLen or TMOQ labels with a full color laminated cover..
+IMPORTANT NOTE.
+The LP ATLANTA WHISKEY FLAT by BoxTop Records, released in 1986, does NOT contain this performance but is instead a repressing of the TMOQ "Hollywood Bowl" bootleg (matrix BHB-115).
+This mistake was repeated on a reissue on Hawk/McLen or TMOQ labels with a full color laminated cover.

 THE TMOQ-SMOKIN' PIG VERSION

-TMOQ-smokin' pig pressed this concert in early 1973, from new stampers derived from the original OPD 19 / 67-2 master with old numbers crossed and 1824 added; issues:
+TMOQ-smokin' pig pressed this concert in early 1973, from new stampers derived from the original OPD 19 / 67-2 masters with old numbers crossed and 1824 added; issues:

 1. 1973.
-Same label as TMOQ's white with pig, the pig drawing replaced by the smokin' pig logo; colored or black vinyl, same insert as the TMOQ version # 4
+The label is the same as TMOQ's white with pig, but the pig drawing has been replaced by the Smokin' Pig logo; coloured or black vinyl, and the same insert as TMOQ version #4.

 2. late 1973 or early 1974.
 Same as above, blue or yellow blank label, black vinyl.

 4. 1983.
-New insert retitled ALIVE AT LAST IN ATLANTA, Smokin' pig labels in various colors, black or colored vinyl, same stampers as #3
+New insert retitled ALIVE AT LAST IN ATLANTA, Smokin' pig labels in various colors, black or colored vinyl, stampers derived from the mothers of #3.

 5. 1984.
 Same as above, LXXXIV series, 100 numbered copies pressed on magenta vinyl, GLC label.

 6. 1984.
 New insert titled LIVE IN PHILADELPHIA, yellow blank label.
-This is the only record that reports Philadelphia as the venue of the concert.
+This is the only record distributed before the nineties that reports Philadelphia as the venue of the concert.

 INTEREST.
 The TMOQ Smokin' pig are fairly interesting, of course those in colored vinyl are more valuable for collectors. ***/*